What is limescale?

 The difference between the two is that soft water mainly contains sodium, whereas hard water contains an appreciable quantity of dissolved minerals such as magnesium and calcium.
 This is why many people prefer drinking hard water because it contains essential minerals and soft water has a salty taste to it.

-Now for the Limescale removing hacks!
+Limescale removing hacks!

 - To remove limescale from baths grab some white vinegar and either use it at full strength or dilute with it water.
 You can use a spray bottle for easy application.
 Soak the affected area with the solution and let it sit for 30 minutes up to a few hours, depending on how severe the limescale is.
 Add some elbow grease and scrub the area clean to remove the limescale but avoid using a scrub that is too abrasive to avoid damaging the surface.